 In our guide to hiring the right attorney for a nursing home abuse case, we share some tips for family members who suspect something is not right within a nursing home as well as what to look for when hiring a reliable and trustworthy attorney to handle your highly sensitive case.

-Before agreeing to any legal support from an attorney, do some background research into their listed experiences in nursing home abuse.
+Before agreeing to any legal support from an attorney, do some background research into their listed experiences in nursing home neglect and abuse.

-As with many areas of law, there will be attorneys that have gained substantial experiences with areas of nursing home abuse that may suit your personal situation best.
-Make sure to research their law firm or practise as much as possible, particularly if they have shared their previous professional experiences or examples of cases on their website.
+As with many areas of law, there will be attorneys that have gained substantial experiences with areas of nursing home neglect and abuse that may suit your personal situation best.
+Make sure to research their law firm or practice as much as possible, particularly if they have shared their previous professional experiences or examples of cases on their website.

 As your case will be both highly sensitive and personal, we recommend choosing an attorney who already has experience dealing similar cases previously.
-While this may not always be possible and every case will differ due to the nature of abuse cases, it is important to shop around before agreeing to hire someone to represent you legally.
+While this may not always be possible and every case will differ due to the nature of nrusing home neglect and abuse cases, it is important to shop around before agreeing to hire someone to represent you legally.

 Research their law firm and listed experiences with previous legal cases to help you gain a better understanding of how they can help your own personal case.
 This would apply even if you’ve been personally recommended to someone by a close friend, as they need to be the right fit for your own case.

-Choosing an attorney who has specifically listed nursing home abuse in their previous case experience is definitely going to benefit your case from a legal perspective.
-An experienced attorney will already be familiar with the processes and laws surrounding nursing home abuse cases in Arizona.
+Choosing an attorney who has specifically listed nursing home neglect or abuse in their previous case experience is definitely going to benefit your case from a legal perspective.
+An experienced attorney will already be familiar with the processes and laws surrounding nursing home neglect and abuse cases in Arizona.

-While your case is unique to you and your loved ones, choosing an attorney who has handled cases that have similar themes before will help you establish a relationship with them and builds confidence that they can help you on your own journey.
+While your case is unique to you and your loved ones, choosing an attorney who has handled nursing home neglect or abuse cases that have similar themes before will help you establish a relationship with them and builds confidence that they can help you on your own journey.

 Regulations for care settings like nursing homes are unique to each state across the US, so choosing a local attorney will only help you with your case.